okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/identity-providers/index.md

 The Okta Sign-In Widget (version 2.5.0 or above) interacts with the IdP Discovery policy to redirect end users to the IdP determined by the policy.

-> **Note:** Version 1 of the Okta API supports IdP Discovery with the Okta-hosted Widget only.
+> **Note:** Version 1 of the Okta API supports IdP Discovery with the Okta-hosted widget only.

-Orgs that interact directly with the [Okta Authentication API](/docs/reference/api/authn/) to implement the user sign-in flow rather than using the Widget, can still integrate IdP Discovery.
+Orgs that interact directly with the [Okta Authentication API](/docs/reference/api/authn/) to implement the user sign-in flow rather than using the widget, can still integrate IdP Discovery.
 Integrate IdP Discovery into your sigh-in flow by including a call to the Okta [WebFinger](/docs/reference/api/webfinger/) endpoint.
 This endpoint returns the IdP name that should be used for a given user, as determined by the org's defined IdP Discovery Policy.

 <a href='/docs/guides/identity-providers/' class='Button--blueDarkOutline card' data-proofer-ignore>
 	<span>Add an IdP integration</span>